Namratha-nair/CTF/OverTheWire/Bandit/Bandit3/README.md

 ## Commands you may need to solve this level
 ls, cd, cat, file, du, find

+## Solution
+Note:
+Not all the commands given above are required.
 ```
 ┌──(kali㉿kali)-[~]
 └─$ ssh -p 2220 bandit3@bandit.labs.overthewire.org